 The District was originally formed under Utah Code, Title 17A, Chapter 2, Part 13, Utah Special Service District Act.
-In the 2007 and 2008 legislative sessions, substantial amendments to rewrite, reorganize, renumber, repeal and re-enact provisions of Utah Code related to Local Districts and Special Service Districts were signed into law, enacted as Utah Code, Title 17B and 17D.
+In the 2007 and 2008 legislative sessions, substantial amendments to rewrite, reorganize, renumber, repeal and reenact provisions of Utah Code related to Local Districts and Special Service Districts were signed into law, enacted as Utah Code, Title 17B and 17D.
 SBSRD is a separate body politic and corporate, and a quasi-municipal public corporation distinct from Summit County, which is governed in accordance with Summit County Code, Title 2, Chapter 21.
 The purpose of SBSRD is to provide recreational services to the residents of its service area.
 SBSRD is governed by a five-to-seven member volunteer Board who are appointed by the Summit County Council.
-Summit County retains the power of annexation/de-annexation, the use of eminent domain, the oversight of a human resources or personnel system separate from the county, the acquisition or disposal of real property, the levy of taxes on taxable property within the District, the issuance of District bonds payable from taxes and the calling and holding of an election for the authorization of a property tax or the issuance of bonds, and authorization of any ordinance providing for collection of impact fees payable from taxes, may not be considered to be enforceable against Summit County.
+Summit County retains the power of annexation/de-annexation, the use of eminent domain, the oversight of a human resources or personnel system separate from the county, the acquisition or disposal of real property, the levy of taxes on taxable property within the District, the issuance of District bonds payable from taxes and the calling and holding of an election for the authorization of a property tax or the issuance of bonds, and authorization of any ordinance providing for collection of impact fees payable to the District.
+The District's general obligation bonds or other obligation or indebtedness, whether or not payable from taxes, may not be considered to be enforceable against Summit County.
 The Summit County Council may at any time modify, limit, or revoke any right, power, or authority delegated to the Board.